This Greek Tabouli recipe has a low-fat creamy Tzatziki dressing and is loved by all at summer potlucks.

 If you make this salad ahead of time, the bulgur will soak up some of the dressing.
 Add some more olive oil, water and/or yogurt and stir until it is creamy again.

 - 1/2 tsp. salt

 - 1 cup Greek yogurt

 - 1/2 tsp. coarse pepper

-- In a large saucepan, combine the Whole Grain Bulgur Wheat, water and salt.
-Bring to a boil, simmer to 10-12 minutes, or until tender.
+- In a large saucepan, combine the bulgur, water, and salt.
+Bring to a boil and simmer 10-12 minutes, or until tender.

 - Drain.
 Rinse with cold water gently to cool faster.

-- While the bulgar cooks, in a large mixing bowl combine yogurt, cucumbers, dill, lemon juice, olive oil, garlic and pepper.
+- While the bulgur cooks, in a large mixing bowl combine yogurt, cucumbers, dill, lemon juice, olive oil, garlic, and pepper.

-- Add the cooled Bulgur Wheat.
+- Add the cooled bulgur.
 Stir.
 Add more salt and pepper to taste and serve.

 (If making ahead, don’t salt and pepper to taste at the end.
 Cover and refrigerate.
 Taste.
 Add salt and pepper and a bit more olive oil or some water to moisten if the grains have sucked up a lot of the dressing).